UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 zipp        3.16.0        pyhd8ed1ab_1          conda-forge
 ```

-You'll notice that I've abbreviated the list quite a bit with ellipses, but I
+You will notice that I have abbreviated the list quite a bit with ellipses, but
-can see that JupyterLab included Python 3.10.12 as a dependency for me.
-You may
+I can see that JupyterLab included Python 3.10.12 as a dependency for me.
+You
-see a newer version listed when you run this command.
-In a later step, we'll
+may see a newer version listed when you run this command.
+In a later step, we
-look at how we can upgrade or downgrade Python to another version that remains
+will look at how we can upgrade or downgrade Python to another version that
-compatible with JupyterLab.
+remains compatible with JupyterLab.

-Okay, let's get JupyterLab up and running, with the following command:
+Okay, let us get JupyterLab up and running, with the following command:

 ```bash
 (jupyter) $ jupyter lab
 ```

-If everything worked correctly, you'll notice a new browser window has opened
+If everything worked correctly, you will notice a new browser window has opened
 with JupyterLab up and ready to go and the shell in your terminal has started
 logging information from JupyterLab.
-Let's minimize our terminal for now to let
+Let us minimize our terminal for now to let
-it continue logging info, and we'll jump into a new terminal session within
+it continue logging info, and we will jump into a new terminal session within
 JupyterLab.
 Because we are running JupyterLab within our virtual environment, we
-won't actually see the environment name prepended to the terminal prompt as we
+will not actually see the environment name prepended to the terminal prompt as
-did before, but we can be confident that the virtual environment is activated
+we did before, but we can be confident that the virtual environment is activated
 within our terminal.
-If you want to double-check, we can always run the
+If we wanted to double-check, we could always run the
 following command to list our virtual environments:

 ```bash